-The ALTA sets out the requirements for a valid rental agreement, such as the need for the tenant to provide a security deposit and the landlord's obligation to provide a habitable dwelling.
-It also outlines the tenant's right to receive receipts for rent payments and outlines the process for resolving disputes.
+The ALTA outlines the prerequisites for a legally binding rental agreement, including the tenant's obligation to pay a security deposit and the landlord's duty to furnish a livable space.
+It also specifies the process for resolving complaints and the tenant's right to receipts for rent payments.

 Notice of any planned rent hikes or modifications to the rental agreement is one of the notices that landlords are required by law to give to renters.
 In addition, the landlord must provide a detailed report of the deductions made from the security deposit when the tenant's lease expires.